patrickmineault/industry/migrating-from-matlab.md

 * Making constants changeable
 * Making the code more modular
-* Using Pythonic data structures
+* Using Pythonic data structures, for example using `pandas` to store time series.

 In any case, we have to build on a solid foundation - a reference.
 Once we replicate the original behaviour and commit it to a repo, we can improve it later in a new commit.